ready-up/api-examples/python/README.md

 poetry install
 ```

-All examples require a API Token for your organization.
-That token can be obtained through the ReadyUp Admin UI.
+_All examples require an API Token for your organization._

+Details about how to acquire an API Token can be found in our [quick start guide](https://web-dev.readyup.engineering/developer/documentation/#section/Quickstart-Guide)

 ## List Events

-One of the simplest examples of using ReadyUp's DataAPI is listing the events of your organization.
+One of the simplest examples of using the ReadyUp API is listing the events of your organization.
 The code is in `list_events.py` and it can be run like:

 ```bash
 READYUP_TOKEN=[token] poetry run list-events